 1. Drill down the details, but keep an open mind

 Avoid starting your wedding planning and shopping randomly.
 Instead, you can try this:

 - Start researching first and understanding what the price range of vendors charge in your area.
-By starting with this step, you have a better idea of what to expect in terms of pricing, helping you set a more realistic budget and also put together your creative details accordingly.
+By starting with this step, you have a better idea of what to expect in terms of pricing (average wedding cost in your area), helping you set a more realistic budget and also putting together your creative details accordingly.

 - Set a budget and breakdown details into your budget spreadsheet to avoid surprise expenses!
 (Learn more: How to stick to your wedding budget.)